Frankenslg/Frankenslg/README.md

 ## Hi there 👋
 Francisco is a Data Analyst passionate about uncovering hidden stories in data and generating meaningful insights to drive strategic decisions.
+With hands-on experience in tools and languages like Python, R, SQL, Excel, Tableau, and Jupyter Notebooks, he specializes in exploratory data analysis, visualization, and data modeling.

+His work includes cleaning and preparing datasets, designing intuitive dashboards, and implementing data-driven solutions tailored to diverse industries such as finance and healthcare.
+Francisco’s strong foundation in analytics and technical skills is complemented by his ability to transform complex datasets into actionable and accessible knowledge for stakeholders.

-With experience in exploratory analysis, data visualization, and modeling, he is dedicated to transforming complex data into actionable and accessible knowledge.
-His enthusiasm for analytics enables him to tackle challenges with curiosity and precision, ensuring a results-oriented approach in every project.
+His enthusiasm for analytics and problem-solving enables him to tackle challenges with curiosity and precision, ensuring a results-oriented approach in every project.
+Francisco is committed to continuous learning and leveraging data to empower decision-making processes and deliver impactful results.

 ## 💻 Tecnologies
 [![Python](https://img.shields.io/badge/Python-green?style=flat&logo=python&labelColor=black)]()